What is Monetary Transmission Mechanism?

 - Increases in asset prices, improvement of confidence, and greater availability of credit would help increase consumption.
 If demand adjusts faster than supply, prices would be pushed up.

-- Lower interest rates would help the domestic currency depreciate vs. foreign currency, which would determine an increase in import prices.
-The effect of an increase in the official interest rate would be the opposite.
+- Lower interest rates would help the domestic currency depreciate vs. foreign currency, which would cause an increase in import prices.
+The impact of an increase in the official interest rate would be the opposite.